Music Therapy in the Public School System

 MUSIC THERAPY ASSESSMENT CRITERIA

-These questions may help members of a student's IEP committee determine the appropriateness of a music therapy assessment.
+The following questions may help members of a student's IEP committee determine the appropriateness of a music therapy assessment.
 Before contacting a music therapist to perform an assessment, the following questions should be discussed and answered by the parent(s)/guardian(s) of the student, the teacher of the student and at least one other district representative.
 A "no" response to one or more questions does not necessarily mean that a student is inappropriate for a music therapy assessment.
 If disagreements or questions arise, a music therapist should be contacted.

---Can the student be motivated to attempt tasks through the use of music?
+1. Can the student be motivated to attempt tasks through the use of music?

---Can the student be motivated to complete tasks through the use of music?
+2. Can the student be motivated to complete tasks through the use of music?

---Could the student benefit from the use of additional communication modalities?
+3. Could the student benefit from the use of additional communication modalities?

---Does the student initiate interaction with music or musical instruments in the classroom or in the home?
+4. Does the student initiate interaction with music or musical instruments in the classroom or in the home?

---Does the student retain information conveyed in songs more easily than information conveyed in spoken interchanges?
+5. Does the student retain information conveyed in songs more easily than information conveyed in spoken interchanges?

-***By decision of the School District (Educational Consult)
+By Decision of the School District - Educational Consult

-Who decides?
 With this approach, the school district (not the IEP committee) makes the decision to identify and prioritize groups of students who could benefit specifically from music therapy intervention.
 Groups of students that are prioritized often include those who, due to disability and/or age, have difficulty benefiting from traditional types of school instruction.
 These groups might include: students in early childhood programs, students with autism, students with severe/profound disabilities and students with multiple disabilities.

-The IEP: Service provided in this manner is described as "consult to teacher and/or program".
+Service provided in this manner is described as "consult to teacher and/or program".
 Assessments are NOT conducted for each individual student, and specific music therapy goals and objectives do NOT appear on the students' IEP's.
 Most importantly, music therapy is NOT listed as a related service for the students who are receiving the consult service.
 However, a description of the student's class/program may include a statement like, "a music therapist serves as an educational consultant to the ________ class."

-Service Delivery: As an educational consultant, the music therapist makes regular visits to each designated classroom, conducting sessions which serve as models for the teachers and aides.
+As an educational consultant, the music therapist makes regular visits to each designated classroom, conducting sessions which serve as models for the teachers and aides.
 Those staff then carry out the music therapy program during the time period between visits.
 The music therapist might come weekly to the classroom or every other week: the frequency of the consult visits is determined by the school district.
 There is a strong focus in this model on assisting the teacher to use music throughout each day as an effective educational tool.
 Visual aid patterns, tapes and other materials are provided to the teacher on a regular basis by the music therapy consultant.

-Service Review: When music therapy service is provided in this manner, it is the district's decision as to whether or not service is continued or discontinued.
+When music therapy service is provided in this manner, it is the district's decision as to whether or not service is continued or discontinued.
 Provision of service in this manner cannot be legally mandated by the IEP committee.

 Benefits of the Educational Enrichment Model of Music Therapy